Abhilasha-Bhatt/Chess/README.md

-# Chess Master 3000
+# Chess Master

-Welcome to Chess Master 3000, a classic chess game implemented in C!
+Welcome to Chess Master, a classic chess game implemented in C!
 Challenge your strategic skills and immerse yourself in the timeless game of kings and queens.

 ## Features